-ETS isn't the only company seeing this trend, as a recent Stacy Blackman Consulting survey arrived at similar results, according to The Wall Street Journal.
-The admission consulting firm polled 675 test takers and learned that interest in the GRE was up, while a desire to sit for the GMAT was down.
+ETS isn't the only company seeing this trend.
+A recent Stacy Blackman Consulting survey arrived at similar results, according to The Wall Street Journal.
+The admission consulting firm polled 675 test takers and learned that interest in the GRE was up.
+In contrast, a desire to sit for the GMAT was down.

 Reasons behind this trend

 So why are more business school applicants opting for the GRE?
-Several reasons - many of which have to do with more options.
+There are several reasons (many of which have to do with more options).